telerik/ajax-docs/api/client/Telerik.Web.UI.RadToolTip.md

 `None`

 ## Events

-### beforeShow
+### beforeHide

-The beforeShow client-side event occurs just prior to the display of the tool tip.
+The beforeHide client-side event occurs just prior to the tool tip being hidden.
 The event can be canceled.

 #### Event Data